7/7/22

 day.
 These kinds of drinks may help simmer

-the flame of exhaustion and stress, but
+exhaustion and stress, but

 they’re fueling the fire of extrinsic teeth